Gioacchino Criaco

 Gioacchino Criaco (born 3 March 1965, Africo) is an Italian writer.

 Life

 Gioacchino Criaco was born in Africo, Calabria, to a family of shepherds.
-He went to a high school in Locri and studied laws in Bologna.
+He went to a high school in Locri and studied law in Bologna.
 He worked as a lawyer in Milan until 2008, when his literary career took off.

 His brother, Pietro Criaco is a member of the 'Ndrangheta and he lost his father in a vendetta in 1993.

 The movie director Francesco Munzi adapted his debut novel Anime nere in 2014: Black Souls.